AEdgecombe/Markitdown-GUI/README.md

 A simple, native-feeling **Ubuntu/GNOME desktop app** for converting documents to Markdown.
-It is a thin graphical front-end for Microsoft's excellent [`markitdown`](https://github.com/microsoft/markitdown) command-line tool — drag in your files, pick an output folder, and get clean `.md` files.
+It is a thin graphical front-end for Microsoft's excellent [`markitdown`](https://github.com/microsoft/markitdown) command-line tool — drag in your files, pick an output folder and get clean `.md` files.

 > **Relationship to upstream:** this is a *standalone* project.
 It does **not**
 > fork or modify `markitdown`; it installs it as a dependency and calls the